Trewaters/soar/README.md

 - _"feature/nav":_ Application navigation elements
 - _"feature/profile":_ Work on the yogi user profile.
 Allow view, edit and shareable link of profile data.
 - _"feature/posture-cards":_ Work on asana features.
 Allow view, edit, and create postures.
+- _"feature/core":_ Core work in the app like data connections, env variables, etc.

 The "version" branches are locked after release.